disgustinghuman/huntercoin/betterQt_readme.txt

   Config options (in names.txt)

-    config:auctionbot_hunter_name Alice      name of the hunter "on duty" (players can't trade in Huntercoin, only hunters) default ""
+    config:auctionbot_hunter_name #Alice     name of the hunter "on duty" (players can't trade in Huntercoin, only hunters) default ""

+                                             IMPORTANT NOTE: comment out the name (i.e. #Alice instead of Alice) if not in use

-    config:auctionbot_trade_price 100        bid limit price (in coins) default 100
+    config:auctionbot_trade_price 100        bid limit price (in coins)

     config:auctionbot_trade_size 0.1         bid size (in gems)
-                                             default 0.1

     config:auctionbot_limit_coins 0          session limit (in coins)
                                              default 0